We avoid boycotts for two core reasons.

 Firstly, to protect workers: if a brand chooses to stop all production from a country or supplier, workers lose a vital source of income.

-Secondly, boycotts fail to address the systemic issues that plague the fashion industry.
-This is why we campaign for long-term solutions for workers’ rights, encouraging brands and retailers to engage with workers, unions and suppliers to ensure factories guarantee worker safety and wellbeing.
-We urge brands to act responsibly in the course of their business, ensuring, for example, that order volumes are not suddenly changed, that payments to suppliers are not unreasonably delayed.
-Abusive practices like these have a detrimental impact on the safety and welfare of workers.
+Secondly, boycotts fail to advance the systemic issues that plague the fashion industry.
+Instead, we campaign for long-term solutions for workers’ rights, encouraging brands and retailers to engage with workers, unions and suppliers to guarantee worker safety and dignity.
+We urge brands to act responsibly by ensuring that order volumes aren’t suddenly changed and that payments to suppliers are not unreasonably delayed.

 There are rare exceptions to our boycott policy.
-In extreme cases we can ask brands to give suppliers an ultimatum: improve labour conditions or lose our business.
-As an example, in 2001, a lingerie brand, Triumph, faced a boycott for its factory conditions in Myanmar.
-Unions and people in Myanmar campaigned and rallied global support.
+In extreme cases, we can ask brands to give suppliers an ultimatum: improve labour conditions or lose our business.
+For example, in 2001, a lingerie brand, Triumph, faced a boycott for its factory conditions in Myanmar.
+Unions and activists in Myanmar campaigned and rallied global support.
 Triumph withdrew its business from the country the following year.